knightsUCF/CarRacing/Log.md

 # Fix for the AI 0 to 64 Random Offset

-So these two lines were the fix: (90% chances)
+So these two lines were the fix: (90% chances).
+We should double check the positions exactly of everything, and draw this out on paper.

         start += (int)transform.position.z;
         end += (int)transform.position.z;